 CMS will write to both parents on the day of the Annual Review date giving them the child maintenance decision and a schedule of payments (if there are any payments).
 The amount of child maintenance due may have stayed the same, gone up or down depending on the circumstances of each individual case.

 CMS will also send a child maintenance statement showing any payments made or received during the previous 12 months.

 The Annual Review date decision lasts until the next Annual Review 12 months later, unless changes happen that affect payments before then.

 If your circumstances change

-If you have any small changes in your personal circumstances they don’t normally affect your maintenance calculation.
+If you have any minor changes in your personal circumstances they don’t normally affect your maintenance calculation.

-If there's a big change in circumstances, the calculation may need to be changed before an Annual Review takes place.
+If there's a significant change in your circumstances, the calculation may need to be changed before an Annual Review takes place.
 For example, if you're the parent paying maintenance you should tell the CMS if: